About

 Melanie Cove is a contemporary artist who works in drawing, filmmaking, installation, printmaking, sculpture, writing and performance.

-Melanie is the co-founder and co-artistic director of Twisted Trees Productions, a not-for-profit arts organisation where she works primarily as an educator with communities and private individuals.
+She is the co-founder and co-artistic director of Twisted Trees Productions, a not-for-profit arts organisation where she works primarily as an educator with communities and private individuals.

 Melanie cares for the legacy of the artist Ben Cove.
 She was recently the curator of Ben Cove in Space at SPACE, Ilford, London.